vicluq/go-aws-lambda-deploy-monorepo/README.md

 # Deploy a Monorepo of Golang Lambdas

-Preveiously, I have created an action to deploy a lambda considering that the repository represents a single lambda function.
+Preveiously, I have created a workflow to deploy a lambda considering that the repository represents a single lambda function.

 But, in most cases there will be a monorepo with many folders, each representing a lambda, so I have decided to create a lambda that would consider that scenario.